BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 regulatory submissions.
 You are responsible for making your own assessment of whether your use of Amazon Bio Discovery meets applicable legal and regulatory requirements.

-**22.11.** You may access some parts of Amazon Bio Discovery without providing a payment method.
-Until you provide a payment method, your AWS Contracting Party is Amazon Web Services, Inc. Once AWS prompts you for a payment method, continued access to Amazon Bio Discovery may require you to provide and maintain a valid form of payment.

 ## 23\.
 AWS OpsWorks